Skip Navigation

 • Learning, psychological or developmental disabilities

-• Physical impairments, illnesses, malformations or disfigurements
+• Physical impairments, illnesses, malformations, or disfigurements

 • Visual or hearing impairments, speech impediments, AIDS, HIV infection, sickle cell trait, and other atypical hereditary cellular blood traits

-The ADA gives civil rights protections to individuals with disabilities similar to those provided to individuals on the basis of race, color, sex, national origin, age, and religion.
+The ADA gives civil rights protections to individuals with disabilities like those provided to individuals on the basis of race, color, sex, national origin, age, and religion.
 It guarantees equal opportunity in public accommodations, employment, transportation, state and local government services, and telecommunications.
 The ADA enables society to benefit from the skills and talents of individuals with disabilities.

 The Rehabilitation Act of 1973 and the Individuals with Disabilities Education Act (IDEA)